erichards52/Master-Project/README.md

 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I typically run this command once i Have created a directory called "kaijudb".)

-The script will create arachael genome, human genome, bacterial genome and viral genome.
-The rat genome still has to be incorporated.
+This script will create arachael genome, human genome, bacterial genome and viral genome.

 VITAL: YOU MUST COPY ALL CONTENTS FROM THE BIN IN THE ORIGINAL DOWNLOAD TO YOUR WD BEFORE THIS SCRIPT WILL WORK (/home4/rich01e/kaiju/bin).